auguzsto/job/README.md

 # About
-The job executes the method of a class from a given namespace.
+A job executes a method in the background.
+If there are too many jobs for too few workers, there will be competition.
+When a worker is free, the job will dispatch the task to that free worker.

 # Requirements
 - PHP >= 8.3